noahehall/theBookOfNoah/0current/git.md

 ## TODO

+- this needs to be updated
+  - actions to v3
+  - probably redo this entire file
 - categorize all below
 - anything under this line i wouldnt trust
 - find which file has the git flow strategies and put in here